mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 * **All Time**: Do not limit calculations by date range; use all available data.

 <aside>
 Date ranges that include extremely large volumes of data (e.g. `All Time`) may take up to 7 days to fully initialize before values are ready for everyone in your population.
 Once initialized, values will be updated in real-time.
-Initialization will be faster when the feature exits beta.
 </aside>

 ## Create a Calculated Attribute